zugnachpankow/An-Information-Based-World-Earth-System-Resilience-Index/README.md

 `Pkg.instantiate()`

 ## Usage
-How to use this and reproduce results?
+How to use this after installation and reproduce results?

+### Getting Started/Example
+Please familiarise yourself with the model using the example `example/example.jl`.
+It plots some trajectories.
+If Julia is set up correctly, you should simply be able to run:

+`julia example.jl`

 ### How to obtain data
 - Download the dataset from [Zenodo](https://doi.org/10.5281/zenodo.17098743) and place the files in this folder.